MCP Registry Reload¶

 When to use¶

-When the user invokes /wb-dev-mcp-reload or after making code changes to capabilities and needing to reload the registry without a server restart
+When the user invokes /wb-dev-mcp-reload, or after editing a capability declaration / workflow / parameter schema and needing it live without a server restart

 Slash command: /wb-dev-mcp-reload